Would you like to get tan without a sunburn? Try the best sunscreen for tanning to darken your skin with less risk to

 16. Hawaiian Tropic Sunscreen

 Hawaiian Tropic is a sunscreen lotion that absorbs into the skin easily.
 This sunscreen lotion contains SPF 4.
-The exclusive moisturizing formula consists of exotic botanicals, extracts, and aloe vera.
+The exclusive moisturizing ingredients consists of exotic botanicals, extracts, and aloe vera.
 It is enhanced with vitamins to keep the skin moisturized, radiant and supple.
 This broad-spectrum sunscreen protects you from both UVA and UVB rays.

 It is water-resistant for up to 80 minutes.
 The cocoa butter present in the sunscreen protects the skin against the sun’s dangerous UV rays.
 It is also known to reduce blemishes, wrinkles, and other marks on the skin.
 The enticing coconut aroma keeps your skin moisturized, smelling great, and glowing.